 Talk To Your Child

 Before you enroll your kid for homeschooling, it is imperative on your part to make him understand about this choice.
+According to Jessica Koehler, a school psychologist, “Suggest that your kids continually ask about the how’s and why’s of why things work as related to whatever they are studying at the time.”
 Let your beloved kid know why you want him to stay at home for his studies.
 Remember that such a set-up can be complicated for him, as he would not get a chance to do the regular things that other kids of his age do in a traditional school.
 At the same time, you must never forget to talk to him regularly even if he has already been into homeschooling for years.

 Open Up With Your Spouse